-Not Applicable to the Associate Degree Prerequisite: Salesman's License or equivalent.
-Lecture: Minimum 48 hours per semester
+Prerequisite: Salesman's License or equivalent.

 Review of legal procedure, law, contracts, appraising, financing, taxation, business practices, syndication subdivision, and liens.
 Designed for individuals who qualify to take the California Real Estate Broker's examination.
 A multitude of review test questions will be studied.